Ep. #466: Ben Shapiro, Michael Moore

 This is Senator Ben Cardin talking about who Trump needs to pick for the Supreme Court.

-this term he didn't land on the side of the four liberals once.
+So, and this term, he didn't land on the side of the four liberals once.

 involved, it appears, or could be,